Photo: Cook Islands Tourism/Tayla Beddoes

 "Wale remains the same, just a few more cellular phones, more youth playing candy crush and using the flashlight from the mobile to catch kaveau or coconut crabs.
 The roosters still crow every morning, the men have been playing toto, the game of throwing sticks every afternoon on the main sandy road, Ngake village is out at Motu Ko, and the kids splash in the lagoon as the sun sets over Yato point"

 English is rarely spoken, although most locals know some and children are taught it in the local school.
 It's estimated just over 2,000 people in Oceania speak Pukapukan.
-If you want to impress, here are a few words:
+It's known as "Te Leo Wale" which means the language of home.
+If you want to impress, here are a few words (good luck pronouncing them!):

 PEWEA: Hello, how are you?